 Usually the Trustees would evaluate progress by comparing previous results across all end of year outcomes to the current year, to help identify where progress had been made.

-The coronavirus pandemic had a major impact on looking at end of year outcomes for 2020.
-The information below therefore shows the 3-year trend from 2017 - 2019.
+The coronavirus pandemic has had a major impact on evaluating end-of-year outcomes for 2020 and 2021 as there has been no statutory testing at the end of key stages.